Teriyaki chicken (照り焼きチキン) has become an incredibly popular Asian dish. Surprisingly, making delicious Japanese teriyaki chicken is easy and quick!

 Close-up photo of mouthwatering teriyaki chicken, showcasing golden-brown glazed chicken pieces

-• Family-friendly.
-Teriyaki chicken is a hit with both kids and adults alike.
-Its sweet and savory flavors appeal to a wide range of palates, making it a family-friendly option for lunch or dinner.
+Family-friendly.
+Teriyaki chicken is a favorite among both kids and adults.
+Its sweet and savory flavors appeal to a wide range of palates

-• Just 20 minutes for cooking.
-You don’t have to marinate the chicken in advance so it’s perfect for busy weeknights when you crave a quick and satisfying meal.
-Say goodbye to store-bought Teriyaki sauce from now on.
+Just 20 minutes for cooking.
+No need to marinate the chicken in advance.
+It’s perfect for busy weeknights.
+Say goodbye to store-bought teriyaki sauce!

 Chicken Thighs for Japanese Teriyaki Chicken

-It helps to enhance the flavors in many ways.
-First, the skin on the meat will become slightly crispy with more vibrant color.
-Then, the starch also helps the sauce sticks to the meat better.
+This method boosts the flavors in a couple of ways.
+Firstly, it makes the chicken skin slightly crispy and gives it a more vibrant color.
+Secondly, the starch helps the sauce stick better to the meat.

 There are four basic ingredients for Japanese Teriyaki Sauce: